Gt87It/OrdinalRegression/README.md

 # OrdinalRegression
-A series of ordinal Logistic Regression with a Publicily available Dataset The data is imported and cleaned.
-After that I look for missing values and I model a series of nonrobust ordinal regression models with and without interaction terms using statsmodels
+A series of ordinal Logistic Regressions done with data of a publicily available Dataset The data is imported and cleaned, then I look for missing values and I model a series of nonrobust ordinal regression models with and without interaction terms using statsmodels